EraldyHq/kubee/docs/site/kubee-helmet-chart.md

     * that installs only one application
     * with the name of the app installed (ie grafana, not grafana operator)
     * that depends on:
-        * the [kubee Library Chart](../../resources/charts/kubee/README.md) to share cluster and installation wide
+        * the [kubee Cluster Library Chart](../../resources/charts/cluster/README.md) to share cluster and installation wide
             * `values.yaml` file
             * and `library`
         * and optionally: